Oliver Sørensen: Parma

 On 12 August 2025, Sørensen signed a five-season contract with Parma in Italy.

+Loan to Celtic

+On 1 September 2026, Sørensen signed on loan with Celtic in Scotland until the end of the season with an option to buy.
+Sørensen made his Celtic debut the following day, appearing as a substitute in a 3–0 win over Aberdeen.

 International career

 Sørensen represented Denmark at the 2025 UEFA European Under-21 Championship, where they reached quarter-finals.